David McGhee: Leyton Orient

 McGhee returned to the Football League to sign for struggling Third Division club Leyton Orient in November 1999.
 He quickly established himself in the side, making 23 appearances and scoring one goal during the remainder of the 1999–00 season to help the Os retain their league status.
 McGhee had an excellent 2000–01 season, making 51 appearances and scoring three goals as the Os finished in the playoff positions.
-As with Brentford in 1997, McGhee suffered heartbreak in his second appearance at Wembley Stadium, with Orient crashing to a 4–2 defeat to Blackpool in the final, having led twice.
+As with Brentford in 1997, McGhee suffered heartbreak in his second appearance at Wembley Stadium, with Orient crashing to a 4–2 defeat to Blackpool in the final, after having twice taken the lead.

 Orient suffered a hangover in the 2001–02 season, though McGhee again featured in almost all the club's matches, making 45 appearances and scoring two goals.
 McGhee's run as a mainstay of the team came to an end on 10 September 2002, when he suffered a ruptured achilles tendon after 11 minutes of a 3–2 League Cup first round victory over Queens Park Rangers.
-He returned to action just over a year later and was named captain, but managed just 12 appearances and one goal during the 2003–04 season, before leaving the club on 25 March 2004.
+He returned to match play just over a year later and was named captain, but managed just 12 appearances and one goal during the 2003–04 season, before leaving the club on 25 March 2004.
 McGhee made 135 appearances and scored seven goals during five years at Brisbane Road.
 His performances earned him the nickname "Mad Dog".

 Return to non-League football

 On 25 March 2004, McGhee dropped into non-League football to join high-flying Isthmian League Premier Division club Canvey Island on a contract running until the end of the 2005–06 season.
 Following the club's promotion to the Conference Premier at the end of the 2003–04 season, McGhee failed to hold down a regular place in the team and made 47 appearances and scored one goal before departing at the end of the 2005–06 season.

 McGhee continued his descent down the pyramid with short spells at Isthmian League clubs Chelmsford City and Wivenhoe Town respectively during the first half of the 2006–07 season.
 McGhee returned to Cornwall in late 2006 to sign for South Western League club Falmouth Town.
 He signed for East Cornwall League Premier Division club Lanreath in 2007 and played for the team until 2015.
 He re-emerged with the club's veterans' team 2017, playing as a goalkeeper.